Optimal treatment assignment rules under capacity constraints: Setting

 This proposition states that any sequence $\left\{ \mu_{n}\right\} $ in $\mathcal{D}$ can be matched by some treatment rule $\mu_{\infty}$ in a \emph{limit experiment} where we observe a single draw $\Delta$ from a shifted normal distribution and an independent uniform random variable $U$.
 This representation is useful for analyzing the asymptotic properties of rules, as the limit experiment is more analytically tractable than the original experiments $\mathcal{E}_{n}$.

 \begin{rmk} \citet{hirano2009asymptotics} study the optimality of treatment assignment rules after conditioning on a fixed covariate value $X=x$.
 In our notation, this is equivalent to finding an optimal conditional probability $\mu(\cdot|x)$ for each $x$.
 Accordingly, they derive the asymptotic representation of $\mu(\cdot|x)$ as a function of $Z^{n}$ by applying a version of the representation theorem (see their Proposition 3.1).
 However, because it is difficult to accommodate the capacity constraints within this framework, we instead apply the representation theorem to couplings $\mu\in\mathcal{M}$.
-Note that in our setup, the map $Z^{n}\mapsto\mu(Z^{n})$ takes values in $\mathcal{M}$, rather than the unit interval.
-Hence, we need a generalized version of the representation theorem, as given in Proposition \ref{prop:ART}. \end{rmk}
+Note that in our setup, the map $Z^{n}\mapsto\mu(Z^{n})$ takes values in $\mathcal{M}$, rather than the unit interval. \end{rmk}